klaemo/dividi/site/en/index.md

   aside: The website proposes a division of the class, which keeps the number of contacts between the groups low.
 The groups have approximately the same size.

   steps:
     - title: 1.
-Enumerate Students
+Enumerate students
       text: Students are given consecutive numbers 1, 2, 3,....
     - title: 2.
-Create Contact Lists
+Create contact lists
       text: Students write down the numbers of classmates with whom they have contact outside of school (<a href="/downloads/Kontaktliste_Vorlage_dividi_A4.pdf" download="download">downloadable form</a >).
     - title: 3.
-Enter Data
+Enter data
       text: School staff enters the class size, the desired number of groups, and the contact lists in the fields below.

 faq: